Symsagittifera roscoffensis: 130 years of history

-It is in an academic book entitled Plant-Animals published in 1912 by Frederick Keeble, the co-discoverer of the nature and the origin of micro-algae, where a set of works is describing the specific relationship between Convoluta roscoffensis and its photosynthetic partners.
+It is in an academic book entitled Plant-Animals published in 1912 by Frederick Keeble, the co-discoverer of the nature and the origin of micro-algae, where a set of works describes the specific relationship between Convoluta roscoffensis and its photosynthetic partners.

 The 1960's brought with them a better understanding that called upon emerging electron microscopical techniques.
-Luigi Provasoli, a pioneering micro-algologist in the art of isolating and cultivating micro-algae, maintained for several years between 1965 and 1967 in New York (Haskins Laboratories, now in Connecticut) generations of S. roscoffensis directly received from the Station Biologique de Roscoff.
-Thus generations of non-symbiotic juveniles were born in New York and were used to test the specificity of association between S. roscoffensis and different species of micro-algae.
+Luigi Provasoli, a pioneering micro-algologist in the art of isolating and cultivating micro-algae, maintained for several years, between 1965 and 1967 in New York (Haskins Laboratories, now in Connecticut), generations of S. roscoffensis directly received from the Station Biologique de Roscoff.
+Thus, generations of non-symbiotic juveniles were born in New York and were used to test the specificity of association between S. roscoffensis and different species of microalgae.

-A century after its formal description, in 1991, thanks to the techniques of molecular biology and the emerging tools of bioinformatics, the phylogeny of acoela was revisited and modified: the green Convoluta of Roscoff, Convoluta roscoffensis became Symsagittifera roscoffensis, the "Roscoff worm".
+A century after its formal description, in 1991, thanks to the techniques of molecular biology and the emerging tools of bioinformatics, the phylogeny of acoela was revisited and modified: the green Convoluta of Roscoff, Convoluta roscoffensis, became Symsagittifera roscoffensis, the "Roscoff worm".